gipo355org/angular-tomcat-gradle-monorepo-org/libs/angular-lib-publish/README.md

-# angular-lib-three
+# angular-lib-publish

 this is a published lib, must be available in the registry

 ## Running unit tests

-Run `nx test angular-lib-three` to execute the unit tests.
+Run `nx test angular-lib-publish` to execute the unit tests.